Timeline: The Palestinian Nakba (Catastrophe) & Establishment of Israeli Apartheid

 - In 1903, there were approximately 25,000 Jews in Palestine, and about 500,000 Muslims and Christians.

-Zionist plans for "transfer" of indigenous Palestinians
+Zionist plans for "transfer" of Palestinians

 - From the earliest days of the movement, Zionist leaders struggled with how to deal with indigenous Muslim and Christian Palestinians who comprised a large majority of the population of the land on which they wanted to establish a Jewish state.
 Most, including Herzl, concluded the only solution was what became known as "transfer," a euphemism for what today would be called "ethnic cleansing.”